Q: How many states have enacted medical marijuana laws since 1996?

 Q: Can a state legally license the production and distribution of medical marijuana?

-A: Presently, a handful of states, including Colorado, Maine, and New Mexico license producers and distributors of medical cannabis.
+A: Presently, 30 states license producers and distributors of medical cannabis.
 Several other states are considering or are in the process of enacting similar programs.
 (See here for full details.)
 The present administration has given mixed signals to lawmakers regarding whether the Department of Justice would seek sanctions against those involved with such programs.
 However, as of this writing, the federal government has yet to prosecute any individuals involved with the state-licensed production or distribution of medical cannabis in any state that has sanctioned such activities.

 Q. Is there federal legislation pending to legalize marijuana as a medicine?